What to Do in Whitianga, Hahei and Mercury Bay

 4. Hike to New Chums Beach

 Location: The walk starts on the north end of Whangapoua Beach.
-36km from Whitianga.
+36km (22 miles) from Whitianga.

-5. Kayak or cruise around Cathedral Cove & the Marine Reserve
+5. Kayak or Cruise Around Cathedral Cove and the Marine Reserve

 Location: Whitianga or Hahei